Halodi/halodi-controller-simulation-api/README.md

   vcs import < ./halodi-controller-simulation-api/eve_ws.yaml
   ```
 5. Download the the lastest ROS2 Workspace EVE controller [here](https://github.com/Halodi/halodi-controller-build-system/releases/download/v0.2.0-ROS2/halodi-controller-linux64-0.1.0.tar.gz) to your Downloads folder.
 If you get a 404 error on Github, it's more likely you haven't been given repo access yet.
 Request it: support@halodi.com
-6. Extract it your workspace:
+6. Extract it to your workspace:
   ```bash
   cd ~/eve_ws/src
   tar -xzf ~/Downloads/halodi-controller-linux64-0.1.0.tar.gz